 1. Pitch and Social Marketing

-3. Investor Database
+3. Investor Accelerator

 Knowing the tone of voice and the right words is critical when writing a pitch.
 Pitching your idea and asking for money.
 A begging approach puts people off as does a bragging know-it-all.
 A fine line between being humble and being assertive.